Silk-GUI/Silk/README.md

 ```
 silk - Starts silk
     -d - outputs more information to terminal.
 Useful for debugging
-    -r - gives you a url to visit to use silk remotely
+    -r - gives you an url to visit to use silk remotely
     -o - opens Silk GUI in a full screen window
 ```

 [Available Apps](https://github.com/zodern/Silk/wiki/Apps)

-## Create App
+## Create an App

 Silk helps you create apps.
 [Get Started!](https://github.com/zodern/Silk/wiki/Basics-Of-Making-an-App)